-2. Jewish Book Council’s Jewish Book Month will be held November 7 – December 7, 2012.
+2. Jewish Book Council’s Jewish Book Month.
 Jewish Book Month is an annual event on the American Jewish calendar dedicated to the celebration of Jewish books.
 It is observed during the month proceeding Hanukkah, thus the exact date changes from year to year.
 Click here to learn more.

 4. Valley of the Sun JCC in Scottsdale, AZ will also be hosting “Exceptional” Characters in Books & Film, which is co-sponsored by CJSN.
 The event will take place the 2nd Wednesday of each month from 1:00-2:30pm and will be featuring books with protagonists with disabling conditions; our discussions will focus on the way the disability impacts the characters and the plot.
 Click here to learn more.

-5. JCC of Metro Detroit’s 61st Annual Jewish Book Fair will be held November 7 – 18, 2012.
+5. JCC of Metro Detroit’s 61st Annual Jewish Book Fair.
 At this event, fabulous authors from all over the world will present their books.
 For further information, contact Dalia Keen at 248.432.5467 or email [email protected] or visit jccdet.org.

-6. Shalom Austin’s Austin Jewish Book Fair will be October 28 – November 4, 2012.
+6. Shalom Austin’s Austin Jewish Book Fair.
 The schedule features lectures and discussions with acclaimed writers, the annual Book Lover’s Luncheon, and an onsite bookstore in partnership with Barnes & Noble.
 The total cost for the Book Fair Package is: $25 JCC Member /$30 Non-member.
 Each individual event is: $10 JCC Member /$15 Non-member.
 Click here for further information.

-7. St. Louis JCC’s 34th Annual St. Louis Jewish Book Festival presented by Maryville University – St. Louis will be November 4-15, 2012.
+7. St. Louis JCC’s 34th Annual St. Louis Jewish Book Festival presented by Maryville University – St. Louis.
 All author events take place at the Staenberg Family Complex unless otherwise noted.
 For more information, please call the St. Louis Jewish Book Festival Hotline: 314.442.3299 or visit their website.

-8. Marcus JCC Atlanta’s 21st Edition of the Book Festival of the MJCCA will be November 1-18, 2012.
+8. Marcus JCC Atlanta’s 21st Edition of the Book Festival of the MJCCA.
 For 20 successful years, the Book Festival of the MJCCA has provided our community with a literary extravaganza featuring an exciting lineup of the year’s most exceptional authors, speakers, and celebrities.
 Please join thousands of your fellow book lovers to listen, meet, and interact with your favorite authors in a variety of forums, including author meet-and-greets, book signings, a community read, and panel discussions.
 Click here for more details.

-10. Columbus JCC is finalizing the fantastic 2012 line up for JCC Bookfair 2012!
+10. Columbus JCC is finalizing the fantastic line up for JCC Bookfair!
 For more information about sponsorship contact Bookfair Director Debbie Vinocur at [email protected] or 614.559.6214.
 Click here for updates as they become available.

-13. JCC of Greater Washington will host the 43rd Annual Book Festival from November 1-11, 2012.
+13. JCC of Greater Washington will host the 43rd Annual Book Festival.
 The festival will present an exciting line-up of best-selling authors as well as up and coming writers new to the literary scene.
 The nine-day Festival will be packed with engaging author events, children’s programs, book signings, and a bookstore brimming with Jewish must-reads.
 For details, to request a Book Festival brochure, or to join the Book Festival Committee, contact the Book Festival Director Lynn Gittleson at 301.348.3840 or [email protected] or click here.

-14. San Diego Center for Jewish Culture will host the San Diego Jewish Book Fair 2012 from November 3 – November 11, 2012.
+14. San Diego Center for Jewish Culture will host the San Diego Jewish Book Fair.
 The San Diego Jewish Book Fair is the largest and most respected Jewish Book Fair in the nation and the largest literature-related event in San Diego County.
 For tickets and further information, click here.

-15. Mandel JCC in Beachwood, Ohio will be celebrating the 13th Annual Festival of Jewish Books & Authors from November 4-18, 2012.
+15. Mandel JCC in Beachwood, Ohio will be celebrating the 13th Annual Festival of Jewish Books & Authors.
 Stay tuned for details and a full listing of authors, which will be announced this month!
-For information please contact Julie Frayman at [email protected] or 216.831.0700 ext.
+For information, please contact Julie Frayman at [email protected] or 216.831.0700 ext.
 1316.
 Please check here for announcements.

-16. The Jewish Federation of Sarasota-Manatee in Florida will host the Jewish Book Festival Wednesday, November 14, 2012 with a lecture and Q&A with author Lloyd Constantine.
+16. The Jewish Federation of Sarasota-Manatee in Florida will host the Jewish Book Festival, with a lecture and Q&A with author Lloyd Constantine.
 For questions, contact Len Steinberg at 941.371.4546 ext.
 106 or click here.